-I am currently the Chairman of G.A.I.A. the Game Angling Instructor's Association, Britain's largest Fly fishing Instructors association.
+I have recently stepped down as the Chairman of G.A.I.A. the Game Angling Instructor's Association, Britain's largest Fly fishing Instructors association.
 I have been fly fishing since the 1960s.
 I have been a river guide since 1992 working on British rivers from The Scottish border rivers to the Wessex Chalk streams.

 I have worked as a guide/instructor and guide trainer, and consultant in (Acklins and Andros Islands) Bahamas, (Kenya) East Africa, South Africa, Queensland Australia, New Zealand and Norway.